-New cruise ships are launching nearly every year, and the focus always seems to be bigger, bigger, bigger.
+New cruise ships are launched nearly every year, and the focus always seems to be bigger, bigger, bigger.
 While it’s true that bigger ships can have amazing features, they can also be overwhelming and many cruisers find that they actually prefer smaller ships.
 But what is it that can make smaller cruise ships better than today’s biggest vessels, and which size is best for your cruise vacation?

 Bigger Isn’t Always Better